AmadeoMz/AmadeoMz/README.md

 ### Hi there 👋
-I am Amadeo Mendez (he/him), and I'm still developing my data driven skills 🌱.
-I have almost one year of experience as an independent analyst, and I made some [scripts](https://github.com/AmadeoMz/Scripts_for_sales_control_in_my_brewery) that help me to control the sales of my side hustle and hobbie which is a small brewery.
+I am Amadeo Mendez (he/him), a MSc. in physics with almost one year of experience working with large amount of data.

 I joined in my current job in the Data Analyst role, in which I performed ETL processes monitoring and automatization by using the Dataiku Python API (I'm an APIs enthusiast).
-Today I'm focus on working with Azure Data Factory.
+Today I'm mainly working with Azure cloud in a Data Engineer role (Azure Data Factory, Azure Function App, Synapse Analytics, etc.)

+As an independent analyst I made some [scripts](https://github.com/AmadeoMz/Scripts_for_sales_control_in_my_brewery) that help me to control the sales of my side hustle and hobbie which is a small brewery.

+I keep myself studying every day, trying to improve my technique and expanding my range of skills.

 <!--
 **AmadeoMz/AmadeoMz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.